 CWG will ride on situations like this to push the need for Nigerian banks to start using products such as Transakt, Interakt and Connekt, as it seeks to improve its performance.

-The tech company’s shares is currently below listing standard on the Nigeria Stock Exchange (NSE).
+The tech company’s shares are currently below listing standard on the Nigeria Stock Exchange (NSE).
 It last traded at N2.54 on July 19, few months after reporting a first quarter profit of N5.7 million ($15,791).